Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 A test environment may include operating systems, browsers, databases, servers and network configurations.
 It may also include testing tools and prepared test data that support the execution of tests.

-The environment must be stable and properly configured.
-If the environment is incorrect or unstable, test results may not be reliable and it may be difficult to determine whether failures are caused by defects in the system or issues in the setup.
+When environment issues are detected, the tester should **halt testing**, **document the discrepancy** (including expected vs. actual configuration) and **escalate to the environment** or **DevOps team**.
+Testing resumes only after the environment is restored and validated.

 In many cases, multiple environments are used, such as development, testing and staging environments.
-Each environment serves a different purpose and supports different stages of the testing process.
+The development environment is for initial coding, testing environment is for formal test execution, staging environment mirrors production for final validation before release.

+Test data must be prepared to support test scenarios.
+This includes creating valid data for positive testing, invalid data for negative testing and sufficient data volume for performance testing.
+Data may need to be anonymized or masked to comply with privacy regulations.

 Without a properly defined test environment, testing may be delayed, inconsistent, or inaccurate.
 A well-prepared environment ensures that tests can be executed effectively and that results provide a clear and reliable evaluation of software quality.